hackerschoice/hackerschoice.github.io/segfault/index.md

 This is a **free service** and there are [some restrictions](youcheapfuck) in place.
 You may want to [pay for an upgrade and go unrestricted](buy-an-upgrade).

+The **PREMIUM* service has no restriction.
+Go premium by donating money or contact us - we give premium access to most users who work on a cool project or users who participate in our discussions.

 ### Similar Services

 - [SDF Public Access Unix](http://sdf.org/)